e-vinci/web3-2025/src/data/post/course-lessons/lesson-1-refresh.md

 - Replace the hardcoded expense data in `frontend/src/pages/Home.tsx` with a `useState` hook that holds an array of expenses.
 - The state should be initialized with the same hardcoded expenses, but now stored in a state variable that can be updated.
-- Create a `frontend/src/components/ExpenseForm.tsx` component with only a button "Add", clicking on it will call the function `onAdd()` with a payer randomly selected between Alice, Bob, Charlie.
-The function `onAdd` is received via the Props.
+- Create a `frontend/src/components/ExpenseAdd.tsx` component with only a button "Add", clicking on it will add a new Expense :
+    - with a payer randomly selected between Alice and Bob.
+    - with a value between 0 and 100, maximum 2 decimal digits (cents).
+    - with an id generated from `Date.now().toString()`.
+    - The function `onAdd` will be declared in the component, create the Expense item, and then call `handleAdd(newExpense)`.
+Thet function must be received via the props.
 - Implement an "Add Expense" functionality that updates the expense list state when the form is submitted.
-The `Home` component will pass the `onAdd` prop to the `ExpenseForm` and implement it for adding an item to the list handled via `useState`
+    - The `Home` component will implement the `handleAdd` function and pass it to the `ExpenseAdd` component.
+The implementation will rely on the setter from `useState`
 - The new expense should immediately appear in the expense list without requiring a page refresh.
 - Verify that the state updates work correctly and new expenses persist until page reload.